hashanp/postcss-spiffing/README.md

 Write CSS using proper British English anywhere with `postcss-spiffing`.

-The main differences between this and `spiffing` by @muan, are that this integrates with `postcss` and does not use regular expressions.
+The main differences between this and `spiffing` by [muan](https://github.com/muan), are that this integrates with `postcss` and does not use regular expressions.

 ### Install
 ```bash